 Water Conservation does not require you to dramatically change your lifestyle overnight, but it does require each of us to become more aware of how and why we are using our water.
-Even as we come to a close on summer and children return to school, high temperatures will continue through September.
-Here are some simple steps that you can make to help conserve water for our community.
+Even as we come to a close of summer and children return to school, high temperatures will continue through September and into October.
+Below are some simple suggestions from Westlake Municipal Utility District No. 1 (Westlake MUD 1) to assist you in helping conserve water for our community.

 Thoroughly check and inspect all your pipes, hoses, faucets and even appliances for any type of leaks.
 The smallest leak can easily result in 1000s of gallons of wasted water.

-One of the biggest habits to adapt is, turning off the water while doing daily hygiene tasks such as brushing teeth, washing hands, shaving and more.
-By turning off the water during just one of those habits, the average home can conserve 2,000 plus gallons of water each year.
+One of the biggest habits to adopt is turning off the water while doing daily hygiene tasks such as brushing teeth, washing hands, shaving, etc. By turning off the water during just one of those habits, the average home can conserve 2,000 plus gallons of water each year.

-Another water efficiency appliance you can investigate is your clothes washing machine.
+Another water-efficient appliance you can investigate is your clothes washing machine.
 On average your normal washing machine will use upwards of 10,000 gallons of water each year.
-A high efficiency washer machine use between 30% to 50% less water per load.
-That equals out to nearly 5,000 gallons of water each year.
+A high-efficiency washer machine uses between 30% to 50% less water per load.
+That equals nearly 5,000 gallons of water each year.

 The best way to maintain a healthy lawn is to water it deeply and infrequently.
-Thorough watering once or twice a week is better than frequent, light sprinkling.
+A thorough watering once or twice a week is better than frequent, light sprinkling.

 Plan to water your lawn at least once a week (but no more than three times) for about an hour to give your lawn an inch of moisture.
 Measure water with a rain gauge or place a tuna can under your sprinkler system to catch water.
 The can is about an inch high, so once it’s full, you’re done watering.
-You can measure the depth the water by how easy it is to push a dowel or screw driver into the earth to the proper depth.
-Too hard – water deeper.
-To easy - you may be overwatering your lawn.
+You can measure the depth of the water by how easy it is to push a dowel or screwdriver into the earth to the proper depth: too hard – water deeper; too easy - you may be overwatering your lawn.